 Asset metadata plays a significant role in any production workflow, and because DF Studio writes metadata changes back to the original file, an effective metadata strategy will also contribute to any sharing and archiving processes.

 In DF Studio, asset metadata is edited in the Metadata overlay or the Metadata tab of the Asset Inspector.
-Select an asset (or assets) and click the “Metadata” button to open the Metadata overlay, or click the Metadata tab of the Asset Inspector to edit directly alongside asset previews.
+Select an asset (or assets) and click the Metadata tab of the Asset Inspector to edit directly alongside asset previews.
+(To open the Metadata overlay, click the “Metadata” button from the Asset Inspector’s Info tab.)

 Existing Image Metadata